List of Homeland characters: Ray Conlin

 Played by Dominic Fumusa, Ray Conlin is an FBI agent who initially clashes with Carrie over his investigation into Sekou Bah.
+Carrie uses a recording of Conlin pressuring his informant Saad Mahsud to entrap Sekou in order to negotiate Sekou's release.
 After Sekou dies in a car bombing for which he is framed, Conlin begins helping Carrie investigate a possible conspiracy behind the attack.
 He trails a vehicle belonging to a suspicious man living across from Carrie's apartment to a mysterious private corporation hiring former federal employees.
 Soon afterwards, he is assassinated in his home by the man he was investigating, who was in fact one of Dar Adal's operatives.

 Reda Hashem

 Played by Patrick Sabongui, Reda Hashem is a lawyer and the head of Fair Trial, a New York City nonprofit defending the civil liberties of Muslims.
-He and Carrie work together to clear the name of Sekou Bah, a teenager detained by the FBI on terrorism charges.
+He and Carrie work together to clear the name of Sekou Bah, a teenager detained by the FBI on terrorism charges, only for Sekou to later die in a car bombing for which he is framed.
+Reda also represents Carrie in a court hearing with child services, who take her daughter Franny away after deeming Carrie a risk to her safety.

 Sekou Bah

 Played by J. Mallory McCree, Sekou Bah is a Muslim teenager living in New York City who alerts the FBI's attention after posting a series of online videos denouncing U.S. foreign policy in the Middle East and sympathizing with Al-Qaeda.
 Carrie works with her nonprofit to get Sekou released from jail.
 The next day, Sekou dies in an explosion from a bomb planted in his work van.
-He is publicly named as the perpetrator of the attack, but Carrie and Quinn discover that Jamie McClendon's group planted the bomb and framed Sekou.
+He is publicly named as the perpetrator of the attack, but Carrie and Quinn discover that Dar Adal's cabal planted the bomb and framed Sekou.